-This is the fifth of a multi-part series examining basic principles in Canadian criminal law.
+This is the fifth of a multi-part of a series with Ottawa criminal lawyer Céline Dostaler that examines the basic principles of Canadian criminal law.

 As a criminal lawyer who has been practising for more than a decade, I regularly appear in courtrooms in Ottawa, L’Orignal, Brockville, Perth and Pembroke, defending clients against a wide array of charges including assault, impaired driving, sex offences and fraud.